steven t. piantadosi

 [132]Cheyette, S., Piantadosi, S.T.
 (2024).
 Response to difficulty drives variation in IQ test performance.
 Open Mind, 8, 265-277. [pdf]

-[129]Cantlon, J.F., Piantadosi, S.T.
+[130]Cantlon, J.F., Piantadosi, S.T.
 (2024).
-Information capacity sparked human intelligence.
+Uniquely human intelligence arose from expanded information capacity.
 Nature Reviews Psychology. [pdf]

 2023